Bruce McWilliams: Personal life and death

-He enjoys keeping up with the latest developments in cosmology.
+Bruce was married three times with all his marriages ending in divorce.
+He was a racing car fanatic with most of his time spent on that hobby or on his businesses.
+He enjoyed keeping up with the latest developments in cosmology.

+Bruce McWilliams died on September 26, 2023, at the age of 67 of a cerebral stroke.

 Recognition and awards

 Received the 2005 Ernst & Young’s Northern California Entrepreneur of the Year award.

-He has been nominated to the Lawrence Livermore Hall Entrepreneurs' Hall of Fame for his contribution to developing semiconductor packaging technology and founding and leading multiple technologies companies (Note:nCHIP and S-Vision, and for leadership at Tessera Technologies and Suvolta).
+McWilliams was nominated to the Lawrence Livermore Hall Entrepreneurs' Hall of Fame for his contribution to developing semiconductor packaging technology and founding and leading multiple technologies companies (Note:nCHIP and S-Vision, and for leadership at Tessera Technologies and Suvolta).